scryptachain/scrypta-docs/scrypta-full-node/comandi.md

-# Lista dei Comandi
+# Command List

-I comandi del wallet elencati qui sono i metodi con i quali è possibile eseguire operazioni con il client LYRA RPC.
-Sul wallet desktop è possibile utilizzare questi comandi dalla [***Debug Console***](../scrypta-full-node/console.md) (*Tools menu*).
+The wallet commands listed here allow you to perform operations with the LYRA RPC client.
+On the desktop wallet you can use these commands from the [***Debug Console***](../scrypta-full-node/console.md) (*Tools menu*).

 ::: tip
-Nella versione client è necessario chiamare tutti questi comandi preceduti da `./lyra-cli`
+In the client version it is necessary to indicate `./lyra-cli` before the commands.
 :::

 ## Test-CLI

-Puoi testare i comandi del wallet attraverso la consolle dello strumento test-CLI, raggiungibile qui:
+You can test the wallet commands through the console of the test-CLI tool, reachable here:

 [**test-CLI**](https://cli.scryptachain.org/)

 ![upvote](../.vuepress/public/assets/other/test-cli.png)

-## Istruzioni Blockchain
+## Blockchain instructions
-`getbestblockhash` Fornisce semplicemente l'ultimo/miglior hash di blocco nella rete.
+`getbestblockhash` Provides the latest/best hash block on the network.

-`getblock <hash>` Passare un hash di blocco specifico a questo comando produrrà una risposta con tutti i dettagli del blocco richiesto.
+`getblock <hash>` Specifying a specific block hash with this command will produce a response with all the details of the requested block.

-`getblockchaininfo` Restituisce tutte le informazioni sulla blockchain corrente.
+`getblockchaininfo` Returns all information about the current blockchain.

-`getblockcount` Restituisce il numero corrente di blocchi sincronizzati.
+`getblockcount` Returns the current number of synchronized blocks.

-`getblockhash <index>` Restituisce l'hash del blocco in corrispondenza di un indice specificato.
+`getblockhash <index>` Returns the hash of the block at a specified index.

-> Ad esempio `getblockhash 10000` ritornerebbe `3f18205d5884fdcbf95f2adc7a933b28fd6ec4a474b7dffb41c7a2733d0c4c2d`
+> For example `getblockhash 10000` will return `3f18205d5884fdcbf95f2adc7a933b28fd6ec4a474b7dffb41c7a2733d0c4c2d`

-`getblockheader <hash>` Fornisce l'intestazione dell' hash specificato.
+`getblockheader <hash>` Provides the header of the specified hash.

-> Esempio:
+> Example:
  `getblockheader 3f18205d5884fdcbf95f2adc7a933b28fd6ec4a474b7dffb41c7a2733d0c4c2d`

-> Risposta:
+> Reply:
 `
 {
     "version" : 3,